electrode-io/electrode-native/docs/cli/cauldron/get/nativeapp.md

-## `ern cauldron get nativeapp <descriptor>`
+## `ern cauldron get nativeapp`

 #### Description

-* Retrieve the data stored in the Cauldron for a given partial native application descriptor or complete native application descriptor
+* Retrieve the data stored in the Cauldron for a given native application version
 * Log the data as a JSON formatted string in your terminal

 #### Syntax

 `ern cauldron get nativeapp <descriptor>`

-#### Remarks
-* The `ern cauldron get nativeapp <descriptor>` command is used to get the details and data associated to:
-  - A specified native application
-  - A native application platform
+**Arguments**

+`<descriptor>`

-  - A native application version
+* A complete native application descriptor representing the native application version for which to retrieve associated data.

-* You can view the native application data in the Cauldron document stored in your Git repository.

 ____